LEON-HYZ/ece598-block-chain/Assignment2/README.md

 # Assignment 2
 In this assignment, you will implement some crypto-primitives and basic data structures.
 You will need the code that we provide in this repo.
-Please follow the instructions. **Due data: 12:30PM, Feb 6, 2020.**
+Please follow the instructions. **Due date: 12:30PM, Feb 6, 2020.**

 **Notice that this is an individual assignment.
 You should finish it on your own.**